elybin/Color_Detector_from_Image_with_Python/README.md

 Written by **Khakim Assidiqi** on 30 september 2018

 # Library Used
-1. NumPy : adding support for large, multi-dimensional arrays and matrices. (pip install numpy)
+1. NumPy : Adding support for large, multi-dimensional arrays and matrices. (pip install numpy)
-2. Argparse : Ggenerates help and usage messages and issues errors when users give the program invalid arguments. (pip install argparse)
+2. Argparse : Generates help and usage messages and issues errors when users give the program invalid arguments. (pip install argparse)
 3. OpenCV : OpenCV is a library of programming functions mainly aimed at real-time computer vision. (pip install opencv-python)

 # Commentary